xNul/palworld-host-save-fix/README.md

 ## Known bugs

-### ~~\[Guild bug\]~~
+### \[Guild bug\]

-**\*\* Has likely been fixed by https://github.com/xNul/palworld-host-save-fix/pull/18. \*\***

-~~Details: Guild membership doesn't work properly after fixing a character.
-This is likely happening because there's some guild configuration being missed in the character migration from the old save to the new save.~~
+Details: Guild membership doesn't work properly after fixing a character.
+This is likely happening because there's some guild configuration being missed in the character migration from the old save to the new save.

-~~Workaround: \[Co-op Only\] In co-op, before moving the save, transfer ownership from the co-op host's character to another character and have the co-op host's character leave the guild.
+Workaround: \[Co-op Only\] In co-op, before moving the save, transfer ownership from the co-op host's character to another character and have the co-op host's character leave the guild.
 Fixes the issue entirely.
-Doesn't work when all players lose their save data because there is no working player to hold the guild.~~
+Doesn't work when all players lose their save data because there is no working player to hold the guild.

 ### \[Pal bug\]